Difficult Bible Quiz about the Physical Bible

 c.
 Ester.

-She got the general drunk and then decapitated him with his sword.
+Judith got the general drunk and then decapitated him with his sword.

-Then she put the head in a bag, took it to the city gates, and showed it to the invading army.
-The sight of the corpse scared the soldiers away.
+She put his head in a bag, took it to the city gates, and showed it to the invading army.

 The Apocrypha contains this story in the Book of Judith.